christian-vorhemus/azure-percept-py/README.md

 eye.close()
 ```

 Run `sudo python3 eyesample.py` to run the script.
-Especially the model conversion can take several minutes. `eye.start_inference(model)` will start the Azure Eye Camera and those images are used as an input for `model`.
+Especially the model conversion can take several minutes. `eye.start_inference(model)` will start the Azure Percept Vision Camera and those images are used as an input for `model`.
 Then `eye.get_inference()` is used to get prediction results as numpy vectors from the device.

 ### Take a picture and save it locally
-The following sample gets an image (as a numpy array) from the Azure Eye device in BGR format with shape (height, width, channels) and saves it as a JPG file (you need Pillow for this sample to work: `pip3 install Pillow`)
+The following sample gets an image (as a numpy array) from the Azure Percept Vision device in BGR format with shape (height, width, channels) and saves it as a JPG file (you need Pillow for this sample to work: `pip3 install Pillow`)

 ```python
 from azure.iot.percept import AzureEye